projectsbyif/data-permissions-catalogue/content/patterns/biometric-authentication-using-facial-recognition.md

 images:
   - url: /images/biometric-using-facial-recognition.svg

-alt: A simulated facial recognition matrix to authentication.
+alt: A facial recognition matrix for authentication.

 advantages:
  - Can be quicker, more convenient and more secure than using a password